totoroot/code-push-server-go/README.md

 - GCP Bucket (Google Cloud Storage)
 - FTP

+### GCS access permissions

+A service account token with the IAM permission "Storage Object User" is needed to access the Google Cloud Storage bucket.

+The service account token has to be exported and the path to the JSON file has to be provided via the config file.

 ## Before installation, please ensure that the following procedures have been installed

 - mysql